scala-android/sbt-android/GRADLE.md

 * Inline function calls to populate android settings in gradle will be detected and loaded, but will not be updated in SBT until `build.gradle` itself is modified
-* `AndroidManifest.xml` in variant source directories are unsupported.
-Use `manifestPlaceholders` if possible